mathieuHa/GEHackatonApp/README.md

 ## Electrification Challenge

-*Presented by EURELECTRIC and EHPA*
+*Presented by EURELECTRIC, EHPA, ESB and Fraunhofer*

 Electric vehicles, distributed renewable energy, and electric building heating can drive decarbonization and economic value.
 The grid needs to keep up!
 Innovate solutions for electrification, and evaluate decarbonization impact.
-Sample solutions: Renewable energy resource siting; electric heating & conversion to heat pumps analysis; EV charger siting; renewable energy integration.
+This challenge deals with: Renewable energy resource siting; electric heating & conversion to heat pumps analysis; EV charger siting; renewable energy integration.

 3 datasets are provided for this challenge: